bonaval/sequelize-temporal/README.md

 Triggers for storing old versions of rows to history table are inspired by referential integrity triggers.
 They are fired for each row before UPDATE and DELETE (within the same transaction)

+### Notes

+If you only use Postgres, you might want to have a look at the [Temporal Table](https://github.com/arkhipov/temporal_tables) extension.

 License
 -------